 An Injury Is Sustained

 The first part of any of these cases centers on the child having actually sustained some sort of an injury.
 That injury must have been avoidable in order to sue a medical practitioner or a hospital over the matter.
-For example, there are plenty of children in the world who have CP because of causes that could not have been avoided or even detected beforehand.
+For example, there are plenty of children in the world who have Cerebral Palsy because of causes that could not have been avoided or even detected beforehand.
 In these cases, there is really no one to blame and, thus, there is no one to sue.

 Negligence Has to Be the Cause